52.6 F

 To a large extent, South Alabama did what App State usually tries to do: control possession of the football, extend offensive drives, keep the opponent’s offense off the field and score touchdowns.

-A lot of the work being done by the Jags came in the form of a 5-10, 219 lb. freshman running back, Fluff Bothwell, who pounded through the Mountaineer defense for 116 yards on 14 carries, including two TDs.
+A lot of the work being done by the Jags came in the form of a 5-10, 219 lb. freshman running back, Fluff Bothwell.
+There was nothing “fluffy” about him.
+He pounded through the Mountaineer defense for 116 yards on 14 carries, including two TDs.
 His first touchdown came midway through the first quarter, a 22-yard romp that finished off what could only be described as a Bothwell-featured offensive possession.
 He preceded the TD rush with runs of 7 and 20 yards.
 It was a 6-play, 60-yard scoring drive that took just 2:01 of the clock and Bothwell accounted for 49 of those 60 yards.
 Credit Applewhite’s scheme and the O-line blocking, to be sure, but Bothwell was also running through would-be Mountaineer tacklers.

 App State QB Joey Aguilar saw a lot of pressure from South Alabama on Sept.
 19. Photographic image by Flaco Suarez-Robles for High Country Sports